-- How would you describe the community project for which your group or town is asking Plan NH to provide assistance?
+- How would you describe the community project for which your group or Town is asking Plan NH to provide assistance?
 Please provide any appropriate information about the site's or area's geographical location, limits, and historic significance, current uses or unique features.
 Please indicate who owns or controls the use of the project site or area.
-How would the project enhance the health and vitality of your community? - What changes are occurring in your community that are having an impact on how you think about your future?
-How could this project address one or more of them? - Your town has four distinct, yet inextricably-linked sectors: Social, economic, environmental, and governance.
-What vision does your community have for each of these, and what kinds of recommendations (for the target area or project) coming from the charrette process could support these visions as well as the Vision Statement that is in your current Master Plan? - Just as the four sectors (above) are interwoven, different sections of your community are also interrelated.
+How would the project enhance the health and vitality of your community? - What changes are occurring your community that are having an impact on how you think about your future?
+How could this project address one or more of them?
+(Ex.: changing weather patterns, demographic changes, economic challenges, more) - Your Town has four distinct, yet inextricably-linked sectors: Social, economic, environmental, and governance.
+What vision does your community have for each of these, and what kinds of recommendations (for the target area or project) coming from the charrette process could support these visions as well as the Vision Statement that is in your current Master Plan? - Just as the four sectors (above) are interwoven, different sections of your community are also inter-related.
 Looking at your target area/project, what influence might it have on other parts of town, and how do other part of town affect this target area?
 Further, does this target area have any influence or impact on your bordering towns, or do they have any influence or impact on this target area/project or your town in general?

 Please also provide letters of support indicating consensus amongst the leadership and governing boards within your community.
-Consistent, unified cooperation from your governing Boards (e.g., Select Board, Planning, Zoning, Conservation, Economic Development, etc.,) is critical to the success of the project, and wee cannot consider projects that these governing-boards-do-not support.
-Unless otherwise discussed, a fee of \$6000 will be required on or before the first day of the charrette.
+Consistent, unified cooperation from your governing Boards (Ex.: Select Board, Planning, Zoning, Conservation, Economic Development, etc.,) is critical to the success of the project, and we cannot consider projects that these governing boards do not support.
+Unless otherwise discussed, a fee of \$6,000 will be required on or before the first day of the charrette.